wandb/docs/docs/guides/models/walkthrough.md

 ## 2. Train & log Model Versions

-Next, you will log a model from your training script:
+Next, log a model from your training script:

 1. (Optional) Declare your dataset as a dependency so that it is tracked for reproducibility and audibility
 2. **Serialize** your model to disk periodically (and/or at the end of training) using the serialization process provided by your modeling library (eg [PyTorch](https://pytorch.org/tutorials/beginner/saving\_loading\_models.html) & [Keras](https://www.tensorflow.org/guide/keras/save\_and\_serialize)).